Ngāruawāhia: 20th century

+Hopuhopu army camp was built on the Hopuhopu mission site in the 1920s, including its own water supply, ammunition dumps and a railway siding.
+A 1925 photograph showed only one building and many tents.
+A 1955 aerial photo showed the extent of building, which was largely complete by 1927.
+In 1993 the camp was returned to Waikato-Tainui, who converted it to their headquarters and Waikato-Tainui College for Research and Development.

 Officers from the United States visited Ngāruawāhia during World War II and would share food at hāngī.
-Queen Elizabeth II has visited Ngāruawāhia on two occasions (1953 & 1974).
-On the latter occasion, then Māori Queen Dame Te Ātairangikaahu and her husband Whatumoana Paki welcomed Queen Elizabeth II to the local marae.
-The Great Ngaruawahia Music Festival was held in 1973, and featured many music acts, including some that went on to become internationally famous such as Black Sabbath and Split Enz.
-It was the first large outdoor music festival in New Zealand.
+Queen Elizabeth II visited Ngāruawāhia on two occasions (in 1953 and 1974).
+On the latter occasion, Māori Queen Dame Te Ātairangikaahu and her husband Whatumoana Paki welcomed Elizabeth to the local marae.